tynasello/event-driven-microservices/README.md

-### Services

-order-service

-- java
-- rest api

-payment-service

-- python

-user-service

-- typescript
-- contains endpoint for login, signup

-shipping-service

-- go

-inventory-service

-- java
-- rest api crud functionality for inventory items

----

-### Example Workflow

-- Create order via endpoint on order service.
-Customer service calls user service to authenticate user.
-Emits event if order requested.
-- On order requested, payment service attempts to reserve stock.
-- On stock reserved, payment service attempts to make transaction.
-- On empty stock, order service cancels order.
-- On transaction failed, order service cancels order, emits order cancelled event, inventory service unreserves inventory.
-- On transaction completed, order service accepts order request and emits event.
-- On order request accepted, shipping service looks for inventory.
-On inventory found, shipping service ships, order service completes order.
-- On inventory not found, order service cancels order, emits order cancelled event, payment service performs refund.

-### Isolated Behaviours:
+### Services:

+All services are managed through Docker and emit and receive events from a Kafka broker.

 order-service:

+- Endpoint to create an order, use user-service to login, save user username to order.
+- Emits order requested event (with order id, product name & quantity).

+- On inventory not found, cancel order, emit event.
+- On inventory reserved, update inventory reserved column value for order.

+- On transaction failed, cancel order, emit event (with order id, product name & quantity).
+- On transaction completed, accept order request and emit event.

+- On order shipped, complete order.

 payment-service:

-- On order request attempt to perform transaction.
+- On inventory found attempt to perform transaction.
-- On order cancelled see if a refund is in order.
+- Randomly accept or decline payment, emit transaction completed/failed event (with order id).

 user-service:

+- Endpoint to signup, login.

 shipping-service:

+- On order accepted, emit order shipped event (with order id).

 inventory-service:

----
+- Endpoint to create inventory items.
+- On order requested, look for inventory.

+  - If found emit inventory found (with order id), and reserve inventory.
+If not found, emit inventory not found event (with order id).

+- On order cancelled event, free any reserved inventory.

-### Entities
+### Domain Entities

 order-service:

-payment-service:
+- Order entity:
+  - order username
+  - status
+  - product name
+  - product quantity
+  - inventory reserved: bool

 user-service:

-shipping-service:
+- User:
+  - username
+  - password

 inventory-service:

+- Inventory:
+  - product name
+  - quantity
+  - quantity reserved